Southampton University Air Squadron

-Training Nights
+Training nights

 Training nights are held on Tuesday evenings at MoD Boscombe Down and are compulsory for Officer Cadets.
 Christmas (Freshers' Camp), Easter and Summer Training periods, each between a few days and a week long in duration are held at MoD Boscombe Down to further the development of members through flying, adventurous training, sport and force development.

 Affiliated Units

 SUAS parents 2 Air Experience Flight with which it shares aircraft to allow local air cadet units the chance to experience powered flying.

 Flying

 Students follow a modified form of the Elementary Flying Syllabus covering the basics of flight up to solo navigation exercises.
 Students who complete this initial syllabus can then progress to the Advanced Flying Syllabus and learn formation flying, aerobatics, and low level navigation skills.
 Each student is officially allocated 10 hours of flying training each year, though occasionally some flyers exceed this amount.
 Some individuals apply for a PPL from their flying experience on the UAS.

+In 1956 41 undergraduates from Southampton and Nottingham volunteered to work with the RAF over the summer, with some travelling to Malta.

+In 1961 it won the Hack Trophy for the second time in three years, for precision flying.

 The flying aspect of the SUAS is overseen by the Commanding Officer (OC SUAS) and the Chief Flying Instructor (CFI), both of whom are RAF Qualified Flying Instructors (QFI).
 Additional QFIs are sometimes available.

 All flying is based at MoD Boscombe Down where the Grob Tutor is used as the instructional aircraft.
 Previous types operated were the De Havilland Chipmunk and Scottish Aviation Bulldog.